-\textbf{Challenges and Opportunities of Pan-Cancer Multi-Omics Analysis}.
-Although good for the task at hand, the above-mentioned methods often struggle to fully capture the complexity and heterogeneity of cancer due to their inherent limitations in handling and interpreting vast, multidimensional datasets.
-Dimensionality reduction methods such as PCA or t-SNE can inadvertently discard subtle yet crucial biological nuances that might be pivotal for understanding disease mechanisms \cite{jia2022feature}.
-Learning-based dimensionality reduction methods, such as using deep learning models, lack the discriminating and interpreting ability of extracted features, lack consensus in the balance between the number of deep network layers and the number of layer neurons, and cannot handle or recover the missing data \cite{jia2022feature}.
+\textbf{Limitations of the State-of-the-art Methods}.
+Although valuable for their intended tasks, the above-mentioned methods often struggle to fully capture the complexity and heterogeneity of cancer due to inherent limitations in handling and interpreting vast, multidimensional datasets.
+Dimensionality reduction methods such as principal component analysis or t-distributed stochastic neighbor embedding can inadvertently discard subtle yet crucial biological nuances that are pivotal for understanding disease mechanisms \cite{jia2022feature}.
+Learning-based dimensionality reduction methods, such as those utilizing deep learning, face challenges including limited discriminative and interpretive capabilities of extracted features, lack of consensus on the balance between the number of network layers and the number of neurons per layer, and limitations in handling or recovering missing data \cite{jia2022feature}.

-Similarly, feature selection and learning-based feature engineering, despite their effectiveness in identifying key predictors within datasets, can introduce biases and result in models that are overfitted to specific features of the data used for training \cite{krawczuk2016feature, yang2023causal}.
-This compromises such methods' ability to perform well across different datasets or in real-world clinical settings \cite{krawczuk2016feature, yang2023causal}.
-Furthermore, these methods frequently face challenges in terms of generalizability, as they may not perform consistently across diverse patient populations or varying biological conditions, limiting their utility in broader clinical practice.
-Thus, while these techniques are instrumental in advancing cancer research, their limitations highlight the need for more robust and generalizable framework that can more accurately predict end-points across different cancer types and data modalities.
+Similarly, feature selection and learning-based feature engineering, despite being effective in identifying key predictors, can introduce biases and create models that are overly tailored to specific features within training datasets \cite{krawczuk2016feature, yang2023causal}.
+This bias undermines generalizability across diverse datasets or real-world clinical settings \cite{krawczuk2016feature, yang2023causal}.
+Additionally, these methods frequently face challenges in ensuring consistent performance across varied patient populations and biological conditions, limiting their broader clinical utility.
+Thus, while these techniques are instrumental in advancing cancer research, they underscore the need for more robust and generalizable frameworks capable of accurately predicting endpoints across diverse cancer types and data modalities.